bernardjason/aws-fargate/README.md

 https://youtu.be/JO8drfZPWcg

-Cost will be about a few pounds when uusing for a couple of hours.
+Cost will be about a few pounds when using for a couple of hours.

 ![Alt text](screenshots/arch.png?raw=true)